LNG producers turn to trading, risk taking to maintain market share

 Smaller scale demand could come from new importers like Pakistan, which only started using LNG in the last two years, or from new sectors like transportation.

-But LNG producers need to keep a watch on competition.
+But LNG producers need to mind competition.
 Oil still dominates transportation, and cheap coal - seen by many as outdated due to high pollution levels - is still the biggest fuel source for electricity, especially in fast-growing Asia.

 Wind and solar energy are also becoming competitive.